MasonNotJason/Swipetify/README.md

 # Plans for Swipetify

  - [ ] Replace DISTANCE_MODIFIER with a more accurate system based off of the distance between key landmarks.
  - [ ] Remove those pesky UserWarning messages.
 Yes, I know SymbolDatabase.GetPrototype() is deprecated.
-No, I don't know why I should care.
+Please stop telling me.
  - [ ] Move user settings to an options.txt file
  - [ ] Create a requirements.txt to make pip installing necessary modules much easier
  - [ ] Disable the testing webcam (or allow it to toggle on/off in options)